LuisScoccola/ooActions/README.md

 # ooActions

-Some facts about ooActions in HoTT, using the Coq library.
+Formalized proofs of basic facts about infinity-actions in Homotopy Type Theory, using the Coq library.

+## License

+The software is published under the 3-clause BSD license.